 5.)
 Keep Your Opinions To Yourself

-And women are the worst at this!
+And ladies are often the worst at this!
 The worst!
-When it comes to a wedding, some women feel it is their personal duty to inform the bride of every error she has made in choices for the wedding.
+When it comes to a wedding, some ladies feel it is their personal duty to inform the bride of every error she has made in choices for the wedding.
 Over time I have come to believe that it is primarily jealousy that fuels this rudeness.
 You should refrain, at all times, from expressing your opinion on their choice of venue, food, dj, flowers, décor, family members, choice of invitees, and so on.
 Though well intended, they will not be well received.
 The couple should not have to hear about anything other than how great their wedding was.
 Period.
 The end.